WSJT-X operating tips

 - set computer audio volume to precisely set output RF transmit power

 If the radio transmitter is driven into ALC by using RF power control to limit transmitter level, the radio will splatter, interfering with adjacent frequencies.
-This happens with any digital mode..
-Most people use 1 to 5 Watts transmit power for WSJT-X supported modes.
+While some operators use QRP ≤ 5 watt transmit power for WSJT-X supported modes, many others use 25 ..
+100 watts.
+This accounts for the discrepancy one might experience in a QSO between the received signal strength by each operator.
 Some use a very minimal amount of RF power for a “kilometers per watt” challenge.

 A radio that receives on multiple HF bands simultaneously greatly increases the data gathering capability for ionospheric studies.
 SDRs oriented toward “traditional” ham radio use typically receive one or two RF bands at once.
-Simultaneous multi-band reception can be accomplished with a bank of SDR receivers or a broadband SDR like Red Pitaya.
+Simultaneous multi-band reception can be accomplished with a bank of SDR receivers or a broadband direct-sampling SDR.